Last Updated on December 13, 2022

 Attachment tabs to attach the tow bar arms to the dinghy vehicle

 Safety cables are similar to safety chains and connect from the base plate to the RV trailer hitch loops

 Tow bar locks to replace the hitch pins for increased security of the towing setup.

 While some vehicles are easy to tow, others require more detailed procedures.
-Some of them require to run the engine every few hours.
+Some of them require running the engine every few hours.
 Some require you to disconnect the battery.
-Some vehicles only towable if you have manual transmission.
+Some vehicles are only towable if you have manual transmission.
 Some require a specific way to set the transmission.
 The easiest vehicle to tow is generally the Jeep.
 You should always check the owner’s manual of the specific vehicle for these procedures.
 Once you’ve confirmed that a particular vehicle is dinghy-towable, then you create the dinghy-to-motorhome connection.
 Using this guide to create the right connection, you can take your vehicle anywhere.
 The next step is an adventure.